 Summary

-In my opinion, Deepin is the best looking Desktop Environment in the Linux world.
-It’s highly polished, seems quite stable (they’re currently at release 25, so they’ve had many years to work out bugs), it can be customized to the user’s preferences, and it looks so good.
+In my opinion, Deepin is the best looking desktop environment in the Linux world.
+It’s highly polished, quite stable, and it can be customized to the user’s preferences.

 Have you tried Deepin?
 What did you think of it?